How Do I Pursue a Claim for a Car Crash That Happened in Another State?

 You have the right to decide where you get your car repaired.
 You are not limited to the mechanics recommended by your insurance company.
 However, you can call your insurance company for a list of approved repair shops in the area.

 Towing may be covered by your insurance policy, so it is a good idea to ask when you call your insurance company.

 Use caution when speaking to the insurance company.
 There are a variety of mistakes that could ruin your crash claim.
 Avoid divulging too much information and never admit fault for causing the collision.
 Remember that you are not required to provide a recorded statement without speaking to your lawyer first.

-Why Should I Get PIP Insurance?
+Why Should I Get Medical Payments Insurance?